universal-ctags/ctags/docs/man/ctags.1.rst

 who has devoted so much of his time and energy both to developing the editor as a service to others, and to helping the orphans of Uganda.

-The section entitled "HOW TO USE WITH GNU EMACS" was shamelessly stolen from the info page for GNU etags.
+The section entitled "`HOW TO USE WITH GNU EMACS`_" was shamelessly stolen from the info page for GNU etags.